SanderMertens/dDDS/README.md

 the Corto typesystem in dDDS types.
 This effectively hides the Corto typesystem, and makes the API consistent with how types are defined in IDL.

-This is what the API looks like:
+This is what the type definition API looks like:
 ```c
 dDDS_Module Foo_o = dDDS_ModuleCreateChild(root_o, "Foo");
 dDDS_Struct Point_o = dDDS_StructDeclareChild(Foo_o, "Point");